sjsucoss/illustratorscripts/README.md

 ## js

 The `.js` files tend to contain simple invocations of functions from the `.jsx` files, applied to arguments that define the unique aspects of particular buttons (text, size, etc.).
-To make new buttons, use these files as a starting point and provide edit the code inside to use a new set of arguments.
+To make new buttons, use these files as a starting point and edit the code inside to use a new set of arguments.
 These files may reside anywhere on the computer running Illustrator.
 To invoke these scripts in Illustrator, use **File** &gt; **Scripts** &gt; **Other Scripts** and navigate to the location where you have stored the relevant file.

 ## jsx